herleapoorva/apoorvaherle-portfolio/final-project-ApoorvaHerle.md

 # How I Plan to Use the Data

-        1. Data Exploration and Cleaning:
-I’ll start by exploring the dataset to understand the distribution of tweets and their categories.
-	2. Model Training:
-Using the cleaned data, I’ll train a supervised learning model to classify the data into the predefined GBV categories.
-	3. Insights Generation:
-I’ll analyze the classified tweets to uncover patterns, such as the most discussed types of GBV, geographic trends, and activity spikes during specific events or crises.
+I’ll begin by exploring the dataset to understand the distribution of tweets and their categories, ensuring a clear understanding of the data structure.
+After cleaning the data, I’ll train a supervised learning model to classify tweets into the predefined GBV categories.
+Once the data is classified, I’ll analyze the results to uncover patterns, such as the most discussed types of GBV, geographic trends, and activity spikes during specific events or crises.
+Finally, I’ll use tools like Tableau and Python libraries to create visualizations that effectively communicate these findings.
-	4. Visualization:
-To communicate my findings, I’ll create visualizations using tools like Tableau and Python libraries.

 # Method and Medium